endurox-dev/endurox/README.md

 - Version 3.5.6 released on 02/04/2017.
 Fixed issues with possible deadlock for poll mode on bridge service calls.
 Fixed issuw with 25 day uptime problem for bridges on 32bit platfroms - the messages becomes expired on target server.
 Issues: #112, #145, #140, #139, #113

+- Version 3.5.7 release on 23/04/2017.
+Fixed Bug #148 (Bdelall corrupts ubf buffer)
+Bug #110 (tpbridge does not report connection status to ndrxd after ndrxd is restarted for recovery)

 # Build configurations

 ## Configure make with: